 - South Africa's world-famous Ndlovu Youth Choir has shared an emotionally charged song and prayer with Mzansi

-- The song presents as a much-needed anecdote to quell the widespread public violence and looting which has engulfed Gauteng and KwaZulu-Natal
+- The prayer song presents as a much-needed anecdote to quell the widespread public violence and looting which has engulfed Gauteng and KwaZulu-Natal

 Loosely translated as "Let Me Be Nearer My Lord", it is an emotionally charged rendition, which is also a prayer, that was shared by the choir in the last few days.

 The video, which was shared on the group's various social media platforms, was viewed over 131 000 times on Facebook and garnered more than 6 400 reactions.
 The video was published with a caption that read:

 “We pray for peace in our beautiful land during these difficult times.
 God bless SA.”